Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: Methods

 In the left panel of Figure~\ref{density}, we visually illustrate the marginal distributions of $\eta_j$ under the half-horseshoe, half-Laplace and half-normal priors.
 It is shown in this figure that the density under the half-horseshoe prior has a spike at the origin and heavier tail than those under the half-Laplace and half-normal priors.
-In addition, in the right panel of Figure~\ref{density}, we generate four sets of coefficients $(\theta_1, ..., \theta_{10})$ from the half-horseshoe prior with $\lambda = 1$ and $\sigma^2 = 1$, and illustrate the shapes of the functions.
+In addition, in the right panel of Figure~\ref{density}, we generate four sets of coefficients $(\theta_1, ..., \theta_{10})$ from the half-horseshoe prior with $\lambda^2 = 1$ and $\sigma^2 = 1$, and illustrate the shapes of the functions.
+As seen in those realizations of $f$, the HH prior represents a strong prior belief that the graph of $f$ is mostly flat and has occasional jumps.
+If the functional form of the true $f$ is unmatched to this description, then the posterior inference with the HH prior is likely to be unsuccessful.
+In the simulation study, we consider the linear, constantly increasing $f$ (Scenario (III) in Section~\ref{data_analysis}), where we confirm that the HL and HN priors perform better.
+Thus, the HH prior is not a multi-purpose model, but should be chosen with great care in applications.

+In what follows, we focus on the study of this finite-dimensional, correlated shrinkage prior for $\theta$ for practical reasons.
+Viewing this prior as the marginal distribution of a stochastic process for function $f$ is of potential interest, but we do not pursue such development here.
+In the case of irregular grids, finding a corresponding stochastic process for $f$ is difficult (e.g., see Section 2.4 of \citealt{faulkner2018locally}).